 Bio

-Cloie Y. Chidiac is a member of the firm's Torts & Litigation Practice Group.
-She focuses her litigation practice in the areas of general litigation, education law and commercial litigation.
+Cloie Y. Chidiac leads Plunkett Cooney’s Family Law Practice Group, and she is a member of the firm’s Torts and Litigation Practice Group.
+Her work focuses on complex litigation defense involving general liability, education law and commercial disputes, along with a robust family law practice.

 Representative Client Work